0794656850/school-fee-management/README.md

 - Ask: `python scripts/ai_ask.py "How do invoices work?"`
 - In-app: visit `/ai` to chat; Pro gating may apply.

+Guardian-level intent detection now runs through the Rasa project in `rasa_bot/`.
+Train the model as described there, keep the Rasa REST endpoint running (`rasa run --enable-api --port 5005`), and set `RASA_URL` accordingly so `/guardian/ai_assistant` can route questions through the classifier before the Flask fallback logic kicks in.

 ## Docker
 A quick containerized setup is provided.
 ```bash